J-Harle/HADES/README.md

-# PACKAGE
+# HADES
-Software package for the in silico design of energetic materials
+High-throughput Analysis for the Design of Energetic Systems